-Along with a highly specialized team of other hand picked magic consultants, our job was to create six episodes of a street style magic show, and shoot said episodes on location all around Nanjing.
+Along with a highly specialized team of other hand-picked magic consultants, our job was to create six episodes of a street-style magic show, and shoot said episodes on location around Nanjing.
 Jiangsu Broadcasting Corporation (JSBC for short) produced the show.
-They are the third largest television station in all of China, and it turns out they were also producing a much larger twelve episodic grand scale magic competition reality show with a $50 million dollar budget called Amazing Magicians.
+They are the third-largest television station in all of China.
+It turns out they were also making a much larger twelve episodic grand-scale magic competition reality show with a 50 million dollar budget called Amazing Magicians.

 Consequently, it seems our street magic show was a small marketing tool to create awareness for this much larger magic show.
 Without delay, we jumped right in and started working.

 STREET-STYLE MAGIC TV SHOW

-Honestly, writing and filming six episodes within a five-week period is sort of an impossible task.
-Needless to say there were plenty of sleepless nights.
-Luckily though, Joe, Kemin and some of the other consultants on the team had already created the framework and written the first several episodes before my arrival.
-That way we managed to finish crafting the remaining episodes and gain the approval of JSBC management within an eight day period.
+Honestly, writing and filming six episodes within five weeks is an impossible task.
+There were plenty of sleepless nights.
+Luckily, Joe, Kemin, and some of the other consultants on the team had already created the framework and written the first several episodes before my arrival.
+That way, we managed to finish crafting the remaining episodes and gain the approval of JSBC management within eight days.

 We started shooting immediately.
-Our filming locations included sound stages, outside JSBC, random restaurants, cafés, bookstores, busy streets, malls, art galleries, Universities, and even a heliport.
-Without getting too sentimental, it was an exciting time to watch all our efforts turn into reality.
+Our filming locations included sound stages outside JSBC, random restaurants, cafés, bookstores, busy streets, malls, art galleries, Universities, and even a heliport.
+It was an exciting time to watch all our efforts turn into reality without getting too sentimental.

 Plus, there's nothing more exhilarating and fulfilling than working together with a group of energetic people who actively seek to achieve a common goal.

-This crew was the hardest working crew I've ever had the pleasure of sweating with.
+This crew was the hardest working crew I've ever had the pleasure of sweating with on set.
 When a production day would stretch from 12 hours into 18 hours, which happened all the time, not a single person complained or wanted to leave.
 Everyone took great pride in their work.